eliotaxor/eliotaxor/README.md

-👋 Hi, I’m @eliotaxor
+Hi,

-This is an alt account where i will be testing a bunch of stuff somewhat anonymously.
+My name is Eliot and I'm trying to make a blog website hosted on GitHub Pages :)